 1. Worked turned in by the due date will get a 2% on-time bonus.
 The 2% is small enough that will not make much difference to anyone's grade, but it's a reward for people who start the work early enough to finish on time.

-Below is an approximate topic plan, although the topics are still shifting around a bit.
+Below is an approximate topic plan.
 There is plenty of time in 10 weeks to cover all the important Python topics we need.
-The three quiz dates are fixed.
-We expect most people to take the quiz at the start of class that day, but we'll have some flexibility for people who need to take it at a different time.
+The exam dates are fixed and you need to be able to attend those.